The 10 Most Dangerous Cities In Ohio For 2023

 • The most dangerous city in Ohio is Canton based on the most recent FBI crime data.

-• The safest city in Ohio is Olmsted Township.
+• The safest city in Ohio is Kirtland.

 • Ohio is the 35th most dangerous state in the United States.

-So with that in mind, grab some Skyline Chili with a side of Buckeyes for dessert as we walk you through our analysis of dangerous cities in Ohio.
+So grab some Skyline Chili with a side of Buckeyes for dessert as we walk you through our analysis of dangerous cities in Ohio.

-The winner of the most dangerous place in Ohio for 2023?
-Canton, Ohio is the most dangerous city in Ohio.
+What is the most dangerous place in Ohio for 2024?
+The most dangerous city in Ohio is Canton.

 The larger cities didn’t fare much better.
-Cleveland, Dayton, and Cincinnati all ranked in our top ten most dangerous cities list.
+Cleveland, Dayton, and Cincinnati ranked in our list of the top ten most dangerous cities.

 For more Ohio reading, check out: